Battlefield Hardline: Plot

-In 2012, Miami Police Detectives Nick Mendoza (Nicholas Gonzalez) and Carl Stoddard (Travis Willingham) make a drug bust that goes violent.
-After arresting a fleeing suspect, Captain Julian Dawes (Benito Martinez) has Nick partner up with Khai Minh Dao (Kelly Hu) to follow a lead to cocaine broker Tyson Latchford (Adam J. Harrington).
-Forcing his associate to wear a wire, they find a new drug called Hot Shot being sold in the streets of Miami and rescue Tyson from a group of armed men.
+In 2012, Miami Police Detectives Nick Mendoza and Carl Stoddard (Travis Willingham) make a drug bust that goes violent.
+After arresting a fleeing suspect, Captain Julian Dawes (Benito Martinez) has Nick partner up with Khai Minh Dao to follow a lead to cocaine broker Tyson Latchford (Adam J. Harrington).
+Forcing his associate Tap (David DeSantos) to wear a wire, they find a new drug called Hot Shot being sold in the streets of Miami and rescue Tyson from a group of armed men.
 In the process Khai is severely wounded, putting her out of action for several weeks.
 After returning (against her doctor's orders), Dawes orders the two to bring in Leo Ray (Graham Shiels) from the Elmore Hotel but are forced to fight their way through armed men connected to drug dealer Remy Neltz (T.J.
 Storm), who is distributing the Hot Shot drug.
 While capturing Leo, Khai beats him up for seemingly insulting her.

 Leo's information leads the two detectives to the Everglades, where drug bales are being dropped.
 Investigating the area, they discover several of Neltz's drug operations and Leo's mutilated corpse, who was presumably killed for cooperating with the Miami Police.
 They eventually find Neltz only to escape back to Miami.
 Before leaving, he mentions that he took a deal from Stoddard.
 The officers corner him in a Miami warehouse only for Stoddard to kill Neltz as he was about to elaborate more on their deal.
 Nick leaves in disgust after Stoddard and Khai take some cash before more officers arrive.
 Later, as a hurricane makes landfall, Dawes sends Nick and Khai back to the crime scene for any evidence incriminating Stoddard.
 Finding Neltz's recording implicating Stoddard, Nick finds his former partner in a meeting with other dealers but is forced to work with him to rescue Khai from more armed men.
 The three later meet Dawes, who destroys the evidence implicating Stoddard and revealing that himself and Khai are corrupt.
 The three betray Nick due to his refusal to go along with their scheme, framing him for laundering Neltz's drug money.